wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==
+= 4.6.5 =
+* [New] The new Browscap Library we introduced a few versions ago added some new interesting fields to the list of information available for each browser.
+One of them allows to distinguish between touch and non-touch devices, even when they are not mobile devices (think touchscreen all-in-one desktop computers).
+Inspired by one of our most active beta testers, we decided to expose this information in the admin (Activity Log).
+Now you will be able to segment your metrics based on this new value for the browser type dimension.
+* [New] Added Indonesian localization (thank you, [ChameleonJohn](https://www.chameleonjohn.com/)).
+* [Fix] SQL error being returned for the Top/Recent Keywords report (thank you, pepe).
+* [Fix] A regression bug was affecting the blacklist by username functionality (thank you, Ursula).

 = 4.6.4 =
 * [Update] When the tracker was set to work in "Client mode", the Javascript code was being added to those pages that matched one of the blacklists, even though the subsequent request would have been ignored.
 By avoiding this, we were able to optimize our code and improve the overall performance.
 * [Fix] A conflict with a Google Maps Javascript API call was causing other scripts to not work as expected (thank you, Fulp2121).